karnik08/hpml_project/README.md

 ### Pipeline

-Basically I already put the `chair` dataset and a trained model as an example in `volumetric_data` and `outputs` folders.
-You can directly go to the training or evaluation part.
-But I still give a complete pipeline here.
+I just put the `chair` dataset and a trained model in the `volumetric data`.
+When you train the model `outputs` folder will be created and you can see the logs and out images in it.
+You can skip right to the training or evaluation sections.
+However, I provide a whole pipeline here.

 #### Data